Writing perfect website texts - Guideline

 Conclusion: Have website texts written or do it yourself

 The development of the Writing Guidelines and the Tone of Voice is a good basis for appealing website texts.
-And in principle, every employee of your company can also write more or less good texts on this basis.
-In many cases, it still makes sense to think about outsourcing the text creation.
+And basically every employee of your company can write more or less good texts on this basis.
+In many cases, however, it makes sense to consider outsourcing the text creation.

 When you have your website texts written, you don't have to worry about the factors described above, such as search engine optimization, readability and skills.
 All this is provided by the agency.